Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 These bonds, earning interest free of taxes, help companies attract private investors to often higher-risk projects.
 While they are distinct from the kind of federal loan Marnell sought, they nonetheless require government approval.

 In March of this year, the Transportation Department’s Credit Council approved the sale of $1 billion in tax-free bonds, the final tranche of a $15 billion program begun during the Obama years.
-The credit panel, made up of heads of the agency’s various branches, is led by Steven Bradbury, the department’s general counsel and acting deputy secretary, who came under fire during his confirmation for his role in providing legal sanction for torture techniques during the George W. Bush administration.
 Overseeing the panel is Trump’s transportation secretary, Elaine Chao.

-Terry Reynolds, director of the Nevada Department of Business and Industry, said that while many complicated variables had to align, Ruffin’s lobbying was always seen as a “positive factor.”

-A Transportation Department spokesman said Ruffin’s conversation with the president had had no impact on the review process, which was conducted by career staff members.

 “We would benefit some,” Ruffin told Forbes.
 “But there are a lot of hotel rooms here.
 A lot of places they can go.”